 Ishita Sharma was born in Haridwar, India.
-Following profound experiences of knowing her own wholeness and interconnection with everything, she followed in the footsteps of her ancestors and has dedicated her life to working with clients, so they too can embody the truth of their own perfection and divinity, living from beyond ego-based paradigms.
+Following profound experiences of knowing her own wholeness and interconnectedness with all that is, she followed in the footsteps of her ancestors.
+She has dedicated herself to a life of service to help others embody the truth of their own perfection and divinity, living from beyond ego-based paradigms.

 Ishita has spent her life asking questions that have no answers, pushing curiosity to the edges of knowing, while making and celebrating beauty, truth and wonder!

 Her restless investigations into the fundamentals of being began as a child in the foothills of the Garhwal Himalayas.
 Fascinated by but skeptical of the rich religious and spiritual mythology, she looked for a framework to explain what felt obvious but impossible to explain- the underlying oneness of all things.

 At 18 she took her first flight alone, leaving her homeland and family to move to the US.
 Questioning the most elemental constructs of life, often taken for granted, drove her explorations of the world, self and humanness through physics, writing, art and design.

 Trying to make sense of identity and position in a foreign culture, Ishita practiced as an architect, moonlighting as a columnist, photographer and a multi-disciplinary artist.
 This rich period forced her to grow rapidly through personal, relational and professional triumphs and struggles.
 Intrigued by the contrast in community life in India vs the US, she sought to use design as a way to mitigate disconnection, depression, isolation and overconsumption.

 Grappling with steel and concrete on one end, and human suffering on another, she quickly encountered the incapacity of her chosen discipline to address the enormity of her longing to serve.
 And the big questions of being remained…